heather-yaple/auth-me-project/README.md

     ```json
     {
-      "message": "cabin couldn't be found"
+      "message": "spot couldn't be found"
     }
     ```

-* Error response: Review from the current user already exists for the cabin
+* Error response: Review from the current user already exists for the spot
   * Status Code: 500
   * Headers:
     * Content-Type: application/json